Tangled: Music

 The musical score and soundtrack album were composed by Alan Menken with lyrics written by Glenn Slater.
-It marked Menken's return to scoring for animated films, after recurringly doing so for several Disney Animation films till Home on the Range (2004).
-As several Pixar employees, being in-charge for Disney, and the sensibilities being changed, Menken thought it as his biggest creative challenge and said that, he was "finding a way that we could wed musical-theater storytelling with the Pixar style of storytelling was primary".
+It marked Menken's return to scoring for animated films, after recurringly doing so for several Disney Animation films until Home on the Range (2004).
+As several Pixar employees, being in charge for Disney, and the sensibilities being changed, Menken thought it as his biggest creative challenge and said that, he was "finding a way that we could wed musical-theater storytelling with the Pixar style of storytelling was primary".
 Menken said he attempted to blend medieval music with 1960s folk rock to create the new songs and the score and soundtrack were recorded at a span of two-and-a-half years.

 Several songs were written, but eventually cut from the final film; "When Will My Life Begin?" replaced an earlier version called "What More Could I Ever Need?".
 Menken reported that that opening number went through five or six different versions.
 Elsewhere, Menken reported that there was originally a love song called "You Are My Forever" that Mother Gothel sang to Rapunzel in a motherly way, but was reprised later in the film by Flynn Rider in a romantic way.
 This idea was apparently replaced with the two songs "Mother Knows Best" and "I See the Light".
 The song "Something That I Want" written and performed by Grace Potter from Grace Potter and the Nocturnals is featured in the closing credits.
 The Latin American Spanish version of the song, titled "Algo quiero querer", was recorded by Colombian pop-singer, Fanny Lú.

-The soundtrack, released on Walt Disney Records on November 10, 2010, and peaked at number 44 on the Billboard 200, number 7 on the Soundtrack chart, and number 3 on the Kid Albums chart.
+The soundtrack, released on Walt Disney Records on November 16, 2010, and peaked at number 44 on the Billboard 200, number 7 on the Soundtrack chart, and number 3 on the Kid Albums chart.
 Four years later, a double LP picture disc titled as Songs from Tangled was released on March 21, 2014.

 Release

 Theatrical

 Tangled premiered in Paris on November 17, exclusively screening at the Grand Rex theater two weeks in advance of its French wide release.
 With over 3,800 tickets sold on its opening day, it set a new record for films showing in a single theater.
+As part of Disney's 100th anniversary, Tangled was re-released in Helios theaters across Poland on October 21, 2023.